-South Lake Union however, has a more recently exciting history.
+South Lake Union, however, has a more recently exciting history.
 Whereas twenty years ago the area was a bit of a no-go zone (if you’ve ever seen Sleepless in Seattle, it was set here), today it is the Northwest’s Silicon Forest, home to big tech companies like Amazon and Facebook.
-The park alongside Lake Union is a lovely spot to walk, look at art, or sit in the sun, and there are a few museums, like the Museum of History and Industry and the Center for Wooden Boats, to occupy your time indoors if the weather demands.
+The park alongside Lake Union is a lovely spot to walk, look at art, or sit in the sun.
+There are also several museums, like the Museum of History and Industry and the Center for Wooden Boats to occupy your time indoors if the weather demands.

 boasts some of the best views of the city and surrounding landscape (it’s worth seeing the skyline with the Space Needle in it) up the oldest public staircase in the city.
 Divided into upper and lower areas, lower Queen Anne sits at the base of the hill and bleeds into the downtown area with the Space Needle and Pike Place, while upper Queen Anne is along the top of the hill and has a quieter more industrial character with spectacular views from around the old High School which used to serve the community.

 are more suburban, with smaller neighborhoods and mom-and-pop shops.
 Residents of Ballard voted for annexation by Seattle in 1907, and they’ve been happy ever since.
 Obviously.
 Bordered by three bays, with vestiges of Scandinavian heritage about the neighborhood, Ballard feels like a small town in a big city.